tatarinovst2/work-definition-modeling/model/docs/Inference.md

 > NOTE: Inference with a batch size of more than 1 seems to be bugged for `mps` pipeline,
 > but should work with `cuda`.

+> NOTE: By default, when inferring a dataset, the model will not generate the target word
+> in the output.
+If you want it to be able to generate the target word, you need to set
+> `--avoid-target-word` parameter to `False`.

 ### On a single prompt

 Run `inference.py` without the `--input_file` argument: